West-Lane-Translator/wlt_content/content/pages/HDTV/Channels.md

 decimal (Ch x.1) is always the "main" channel for that station.

-The following table illustrates the WLT translator channels and sub-channels and the programming you can expect to view on each:
+The following table illustrates the WLT translator channels and subchannels and the programming you can expect to view on each:

 [//]: # "TODO: De-HTML channel table"